Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And ‘Abdullāh ibn Ahmad (d.
 290h) narrated:

-*"Abū Bakr ibn Abū Shaybah narrated to me, from Jarīr ibn ‘Abdul-Hamīd, from Mughīrah, from Simāk ibn Salamah Ad-Dabbī, from ‘Abdur-Rahmān ibn ‘Ismah who said: ‚I was with ‘Āishah (رضي‬ الله عنها‬) when the messenger of Mu’āwiyah (رضي‬ الله عنه‬) came to her with a gift.
+*"Abū Bakr ibn Abū Shaybah narrated to me, from Jarīr ibn ‘Abdul-Hamīd, from Mughīrah, from Simāk ibn Salamah Ad-Dabbī, from ‘Abdur-Rahmān ibn ‘Ismah who said: ‚I was with ‘Āishah (رضي الله عنها) when the messenger of Mu’āwiyah (رضي الله عنه) came to her with a gift.
   So he said: ‘Amīr Al-Muminīn has sent this for you.’
 So she said: ‘You are the believers in shā Allāh ta’ālā, and he is your amīr, and I have verily accepted his gift.’"* (As-Sunnah by ‘Abdullāh)

 The **Murjiah** negated the *istithnā* and forbade it and called it doubting in ones *īmān*.
 This is because īmān for them is only in belief and speech, so whoever professes to *īmān* –